Zarif-S/Zarifs_Portfolio/Customer_Segmentation_With_Clustering/README.md

-# My second mini-project: Customer segmentation with clustering using k-means clustering
+# My second mini-project: Customer segmentation with clustering using K-means clustering and Hierarchical clustering

 ## Background context: